Zyjinn/Final_Project_CMPS413/README.md

 ## 🏃‍♂️Running the Project

 - ❗Note that all of the below instructions are for windows terminal, bash terminal commands may differ slightly!
-- ❗If you experience issues, try running `'javac {filename}.java'` on each file, as the files may not have compiled properly.
+- ❗If you experience issues, try running `javac {filename}.java` on each file, as the files may not have compiled properly.

 ### 💽Server

-- Open a command line window and type `'java Server {portNum}'` to start the server
+- Open a command line window and type `java Server {portNum}` to start the server
 - The text, `Server is listening on {portnum}` should display.
 - Start client windows for each user! (see below).
 - to quit, simply kill the terminal for the server application.

 ### 💻Client

-- After starting the server, in a terminal, type 'java Client localhost {portNum}'.
+- After starting the server, in a terminal, type `java Client localhost {portNum}`.

 - Once connected as a client, you should be able to see a prompt asking you to enter a user.